devangi-08/LECO/CASE_STUDY.md

     ERRORS --> E1["Setup error: Incorrect\nΣx² reconstruction\nfrom given variance"]
     ERRORS --> E2["Procedural error: Sign\nerror when solving\nthe quadratic for x, y"]

-    style NODES fill:#dbeafe,stroke:#2563eb
+    style NODES fill:#6B8EAD,color:#000000
-    style CONCEPTS fill:#e0e7ff,stroke:#4338ca
+    style CONCEPTS fill:#DEB841,color:#000000
-    style ERRORS fill:#fecaca,stroke:#dc2626
+    style ERRORS fill:#A3B18A,color:#000000

 ```

-**Archetype nodes** describe *what the student's mind must actually do* to solve the question — not what topic it belongs to, but what cognitive operation it demands.
+**Archetype nodes** describe *what the student's mind must actually do* to solve the question, not what topic it belongs to, but what cognitive operation it demands.
 A Statistics question might require "Recover-the-Hidden-Values" (solve simultaneous equations from aggregate statistics to find unknown observations) or "Correct-the-Corrupted-Aggregate" (reverse-engineer a sum and sum-of-squares after an incorrect data point is discovered, then recompute).
 Two questions from the same topic can require completely different cognitive operations.
 Two questions from different topics can require the same one.

-**Concept tags** are the specific mathematical ideas a student must actively apply — not merely recognize — to reach the answer.
+**Concept tags** are the specific mathematical ideas a student must actively apply not merely recognize, to reach the answer.
 "Mean formula for grouped data" and "variance via the Σx² method" are distinct concepts within the same question.
 If a student gets this question wrong, their weakness might be in one concept but not the other.

 **Error taxonomy** maps the specific mistakes a student is likely to make, categorized by root cause.
 A "setup error" means the student knows the theory but fails to model the problem correctly (they need setup practice, not re-reading).
 A "procedural error" means the setup was right but a calculation went wrong (they need speed drills, not concept revision).
 A "conceptual error" means the underlying theory is missing (they need to go back to the textbook).
-Each question has 1–3 anticipated errors — the traps an examiner designed into it.
+Each question has 1–3 anticipated errors, the traps an examiner designed into it.

 ### Why This Decomposition Matters